dynatondata/dynatonpolicies/13-disaster_recovery_policy.md

    - Assure systems are appropriately patched and up to date. - Infrastructure
    - Update DNS to new environment. - Infrastructure
 2. Plan Deactivation
-   - If the Dynaton Data environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the Dynaton Data Media Disposal Policy.
+   - If the Dynaton environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the Dynaton Media Disposal Policy.